Chapter in this post:

 A few days ago I received a question from a reader asking about a Mac alternative for the Windows software "Ant" with which you can download and convert videos from YouTube on your Mac.
 Looking for such macOS apps for YouTube download, I'm on the software ClipGrab which is completely free.
 For the development you can donate to Philipp Schmieder Medien, based in Seybothenreuth, if you want.
 Although the Ant alternative is not an add-on for the web browser, it is just as practical as a stand-alone program.

-Before the download, you can then specify the format and quality of the target file.
-For example, if you want to download a video that runs on YouTube at 1080p and 60 fps, but save time and space, you can convert it to 720p without 60 fps.
+Before downloading, you can then specify the format and quality of the target file.
+For example, do you want to download a video that is on YouTube at 1080p and 60 fps running but saving time and disk space, you can convert it to 720p without 60 fps.
 If you want to download a video as a podcast or song, you can choose different audio formats such as MP3.
 In addition to assigning your own video or audio format, you can also simply select "Original".
-You can find more settings when you switch from the “Downloads” tab to the “Settings” tab.
-There you can set the destination folder, control notifications and also set a proxy.
+You can find more settings by switching from the "Downloads" tab to the "Settings" tab.
+There you can set the target folder, control notifications and also one proxy establish.

 For this post I downloaded the app and of course installed it.
 This worked with macOS 10.14 Mojave without any problems.
-On the developer website In addition to the “Mac OS X” edition, you will also find versions for Linux and Windows.
-In my little ClipGrab test, which consisted of downloading a video with a length of approx. 1 hour and 45 minutes, 1080p full HD and 60 frames per second, everything went great.
-The video downloaded fairly quickly (in parallel with the writing of the paragraphs above) and was not canceled or watermarked at any point.
-The playback in QuickTime and VLC worked flawlessly.
+On the developer website In addition to the "Mac OS X" edition, you will also find versions for Linux and Windows.
+In my little ClipGrab test, which consisted of downloading a video with a length of approx. 1 hour and 45 minutes and 1080p full HD and 60 frames per second, everything went great.
+The video downloaded quite quickly (in parallel with writing the paragraphs above) and was not broken or watermarked at any point.
+Playback in QuickTime and VLC worked fine.
 Great thing!